Buying real estate in Congo-Brazzaville?

 Can I buy a home in The Republic of the Congo as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in The Republic of the Congo without any blanket prohibition specifically targeting American buyers.
+As of early 2026, US citizens are legally allowed to purchase residential property in The Republic of the Congo, as there is no blanket legal prohibition against American buyers in Congolese law.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Congo-Brazzaville.